 Is there someone in your network who shares the same target audience as you?

 They may not be a direct competitor, but someone who you know would regularly speak to the same people?

-You could always turn on your post notifications to see when they post on Instagram, and add those times into your own testing matrix!
+You could always turn on your post notifications to see when they post on Instagram and add those times to your testing matrix!